cscorley/dissertation/chapters/2_related/2_tr_models.md

 The hyperparameters $\alpha$ and $\beta$ influence the "smoothness" of the model.
 Hyperparameter $\alpha$ influences the topic distribution per document, and hyperparameter $\beta$ influences the word distribution per topic.
-For example, lowering $\beta$ results in each topic will become more specific (i.e., a topic is likely to consist of words not in any other topics), while increasing $\beta$ causes each topic to become more general (i.e., it causes words to begin to appear across multiple topics).
+For example, lowering $\beta$ causes each topic to become more specific (i.e., a topic is likely to consist of words not in any other topics), while increasing
+$\beta$ causes each topic to become more general (i.e., it causes words to begin to appear across multiple topics).
 Likewise, lowering $\alpha$ causes each document to express less topics while raising $\alpha$ causes documents to relate to more topics.

-To search in LDA, we transform a query document $q$ into a topic probability distribution, similiar to LSI.
+To search in LDA, we transform a query document $q$ into a topic probability distribution, similar to LSI.
 First, we vectorize $q$ into a vector of term weights, as in VSM.
 Next, we *infer* from the model the topic probability distribution for the query.
 Afterwards, we use this distribution to make pairwise comparisons against all documents of $\theta$.

 @Hoffman-etal_2010 introduce a version of LDA which is online.
-@Zhai-Boyd-Graber_2013 introduce an extension of LDA in which the model also does not need to know about the corpus vocabulary prior to training.
+@Zhai-Boyd-Graber_2013 introduce an extension of LDA in which the model does not need to know about the corpus vocabulary prior to training.
 The Hierarchical Dirichlet Process (HDP) [@Teh-etal_2006] is a similar model, in that it does not not need to have a pre-determined number of topics set.